Our NHS, Our People, Our Planet: A Climate Change and Sustainability Strategy for 2020 and Beyond

 This year’s speakers

-A keynote address from Malcolm Wright, Director General Health and Social Care and Chief Executive of NHSScotland will set the ambition for the conference.
+Malcolm Wright, Director General Health and Social Care and Chief Executive of NHSScotland set the ambition for the conference.

 Plenary sessions from Dr Fiona Adshead, a high profile wellbeing and public health leader with a track record of reframing thinking and developing innovative strategy and programmes at the heart of business and government, and Dr Dave Gorman, Director of Social Responsibility and Sustainability at the University of Edinburgh will provide inspiration and insight on wellbeing and sustainability issues.

 The lead on the Climate Change and Sustainability Strategy for NHSScotland, Dr Rebecca Campbell, Public Health Registrar, Scottish Managed Sustainable Health Network (SMaSH), set the scene for an afternoon session which facilitated input from delegates into the strategy.